phnx-im/docs/src/spec/delivery_service/broken_state_detection.md

 # Future work: Broken state detection and reaction

-Clients can provision their own encrypted [ICC](../authentication_service/credentials.md#intermediate-client-credentials) on the DS, as well as the owning user's [EID state](../authentication_service/evolving_identities.md).
+Clients can provision their own encrypted [credential chain](../authentication_service/credentials.md#intermediate-client-credentials) on the DS.
 If a client provides broken values in this way, users that join the group can't authenticate the client or user, thus effectively breaking group joining.
-Since the state is encrypted and the DS can't (and shouldn't) learn the plaintext as to not fully identity the user or client, it cannot verify the validity of the encrypted ICC or EID state.
+Since the state is encrypted and the DS can't (and shouldn't) learn the plaintext as to not fully identity the user or client, it cannot verify the validity of the encrypted credential chain.

-However, other clients can detect broken ICC or EID states of other clients and prove to the DS that an encrypted value is indeed invalid.
+However, other clients can detect broken credential chains of other clients and prove to the DS that an encrypted value is indeed invalid.
 With such a proof, the DS can allow the removal of the offending user, even if the reporting client is not a client of an admin user.

 ## Broken states and hidden invalid updates